scramjetorg/raspberry-pi-dash/README.md

 ```bash
 si seq deploy dist
 ```
-now the Instance of your Sequence is running and producing to "pi" topic, you can verify that by launching topic listener via CLI:
+now the Instance of your Sequence is running and producing to "pi" topic, you can verify that by launching topic listener :ear: via CLI:

 ```bash
 si topic get pi